 - After a few breaths upright, begin to walk your fingers forward.
 Pause when you feel the first surge of sensation and breathe there.

-- Once the initial intensity has settled a bit – continue to ease your way forward until you find a good stopping point, eventually finding a place where you can simply surrender and be heavy.
+- This is an intense hip opening pose.
+Once the initial intensity has settled a bit – continue to ease your way forward until you find a good stopping point, eventually finding a place where you can simply surrender and be heavy.

 - Stretches the insides and backs of the legs.